edwardsmith999/pyDataView/README.md

 As well as the raw data fields, derived fields are also supported, for example, dividing momentum by density to get velocity.

-If the code/datatype is already supported, all avilable data should be displayed.
+If the code/datatype is already supported, all available data should be displayed.
 In order to add new datatypes, the user must create a raw data reader in `newreader.py`,

 ```python